mtshiba/nsh/readme.md

 ```

 * By default, nsh's reaction for nim code is slow since Nim is a compiler language.
-It is good to use [TCC](https://bellard.org/tcc/) for the compiler to speed up the reaction, so if you install nsh by nimble, TCC will also be downloaded together.
+It is good to use [TCC](https://bellard.org/tcc/) for the compiler to speed up the reaction.
+So I recommend to install it.
+You can use ':tcc on' to use TCC for compiler.
-But if you are a Windows user, installing tcc is a bit complicated. when install nsh by nimble, TCC will automatically download in current dir.
-So please move it somewhere and add the path of it.

-*Changes: from nsh 0.1.2, install script won't run automatically. please install tcc manually if you are Windows user.

 # Todo